cindy-githut/TangentSolutions/README.md

 # TangentSolutions
-Android Interview
+Android Practical Assignment

+- The application needs the user to login to the system before they can be granted access to list and modify the projects list,
-using 'com.squareup.okhttp3:okhttp:3.6.0' version of OkHttp to retrieve and store data from the database
+- using 'com.squareup.okhttp3:okhttp:3.6.0' version of OkHttp to retrieve and store data from the database